 Services

-At Tully Forensic Psychology Ltd we have a team of Associate Psychologists who deliver excellent quality expert work including the services described below.
-All associates are HCPC Registered and BPS Chartered Psychologists.
+At Tully Forensic Psychology Ltd we have a team of expert Forensic Psychologists and Clinical Psychologists who deliver excellent quality expert work including the services described below.
+All associates are HCPC Registered.

 Our forensic psychology reporting services may be provided for prison, criminal court, family court, immigration, or other formal proceedings, or they may be for less formal purposes.
 Requests for services may come from solicitors, companies or government agencies/bodies.
 The range of services we offer is broad and we can meet all of your forensic psychology needs.
 If the services you are looking for are not listed below, please contact us.